APAPA Bay Area

 All of the above events, happened in the first few years upon my arrival in the US and together they made quite an impression on someone who was acquainted with several cultures, spoke more than one language and had no previous experience of being a racial minority.

 The America I saw in my fifty years has become a more tolerant and amalgamated country, one that has grown stronger in an increasing smaller world where nations are more dependent on each other.
 It is also learning to cope and compete with ascending Asian economic powers from the east and a resurging European Union from the west.
 The more liberal immigration policies have allowed the strengthening of a technological based economy where bright youths from all over the world work together as Americans to build an information based economy the world has never seen before.
 American culture has never been more prevalent or influential around the world.
 Hopefully, our country has also learned from a series of unsuccessful wars in Vietnam, and more recently in the middle-east.
 Left alone many countries would embrace and emulate America but they would all put up resistance when American "values" are shoved down their throats.

 Over the years, my wife and I had the opportunities to travel to many countries and encounter many different cultures.
 We can unequivocally say that the United States is the best place to live and I have never regretted in making America my permanent home.

 Photos from APAPA-BAR events:

-APAPA's Bay Area Region is offering Internships: The APAPA Bay Area College Summer Internship Program in San Francisco, San Jose and Oakland area is designed to prepare college students of Asian Pacific Islander background to become future leaders in the State of California.
-This program provides an opportunity for students to develop their leadership skills, gain public policy experience and become civically engaged by working in the offices of elected leaders and corporations.
-Download the application packet for more information.
-Deadline is May 1, 2013.
+APAPA Bay Area 2015 Internship Program: The APAPA Bay Area Summer Internship Program in San Francisco, San Jose, and Oakland area is designed to prepare college students of Asian Pacific Islander background to become future leaders in the State of California.
+The program provides an opportunity for students to work in the offices of elected officials and policy offices across the Bay Area as staff interns.

 Albert Wang MD, Chair